-The credit crisis evolving during 2008 did not materially affect Oikocredit's development financing portfolio.
+The credit crisis evolving during 2008 and 2009 did not materially affect Oikocredit's development financing portfolio.
 No other exceptional factors influenced Oikocredit's activities and markets during those years.

-The credit crisis and with as a result the decline in economic growth rates in the USA and/or Europe, as well as developing countries may have negative effects on the results of Oikocredit over the coming period, as this may affect the quality of Oikocredit's portfolio and may also lead to a reduced capital inflow.
+The credit crisis and with as a result the decline in economic growth rates and negative effects on the economy of the developing countries Oikocredit is active (particularly in Bosnia and in Nicaragua, Micro Finance Institutions experience some problems) may have negative effects on the results of Oikocredit over the coming period, as this may affect the quality of Oikocredit's portfolio and may also lead to a reduced capital inflow.